localpreservation/presentations/2015-12-01-openlab-ignite.md

 10: Free, open online learning environment for local preservation.

+There are many excellent online resources available on historic preservation from the National Trust for Historic Preservation, National Park Service, and others.
+But these resources can be overwhelming—especially for volunteers who do preservation on evenings and weekends.
+We think the Local Preservation School can help answer this challenge.
+We are working to publish high-quality, self-guided lessons and tutorials to teach novice learners the knowledge and skills needed to save historic places in their communities.

 11: Local Preservation Knowledge

+We believe that historic preservation is not just a job for “experts” or professionals.
+You might be one of the thousands of volunteers working hard to restore a historic park, revitalize a main street business district, or help historic home-owners navigate maintenance challenges.
+The Local Preservation School is for you (and your neighbors): a place to find new resources and a place to share your hard-won knowledge about how to preserve historic buildings and revitalize neighborhoods.

 12: Beginners Welcome!

+We are building the school around the idea that educational resources should be accessible to beginners – not overwhelmed by jargon or requirements for expensive software.
+We are making our lessons activity-based – teaching you how to document a threatened landmark, prepare and deliver a walking tour, or create a digital map of local historic sites.

 13: Engaging & Accessible

+Historic places don't have to be boring.
+Taking full advantage of the web means that we can make it easy for interested learners to share their progress with friends and neighbors—whether they are crafting the perfect caption for a Throwback Thursday photo of a historic building or making an interactive map of vacant buildings on their street.

 14: Open for Reuse & Remix

+...

 15: Owned by Everyone